Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Rails Engineer
+📚

+* BS in Computer Science or related discipline, or equivalent education plus work experience
+* Strong object-oriented programmer (e.g., Ruby, Python, Java) experience
+* 3+ years building Rails-based web applications
+* Experience developing RESTful web services
+* Grasp and enthusiasm for Agile/XP development practices (e.g. TDD, pair programming)
+* Knowledge of Javascript client-side application development (e.g. Ember, Backbone)
+* Excellent communication skills, both verbal and written

+### Nice to haves

+* Ember, Backbone, Redis, PostgreSQL, Coffeescript, jQuery, Sass, RSpec, Cucumber, HTML5, Linux/Unix familiarity

+## Java Engineer
+📚

+* Strong experience with Spring
+* Experience with Hibernate, RDBMS design, query optimization
+* Experience with caching methods like Redis, memcached, EHCache
+* Experience with CI/CD tools like Jenkins, CircleCI, Travis CI etc., setting up pipelines and managing your build procs
+* Skilled in analysis and design for implementation, sizing, performance tuning, and scalability
+* Familiarity with Rails, Django or similar web app framework will be an added advantage

+### Preferred

+* Other keywords: Linux, Tomcat, Dropwizard, Github, Postgres, Ansible, Maven, Gradle...and more :-)
+* Focused written communication skills for subsystem planning and designs
+* Team spirit!
+Making the effort and taking pride in helping others.
+Supporting your work in production with our DevOps team.
+ * Able to listen and evaluate ideas and opinions without bias and contribute to a common culture of excellence!

 ## Database Reporting Engineer